 The lightest setup, without chainrings, is the S-Works carbon dual-sided power crankset, which weighs a claimed 440g for a 172.5mm crank length.

 Look's latest power meter pedals are a collaboration with original power meter company SRM, which should be a winning combination of Look's vast pedal expertise and SRM's ability to create reliable power-measuring electronics.
 The external pods of previous Look power pedals are gone; everything is contained in the pedal's carbon fibre body including rechargeable batteries that Look says give 100 hours of riding time.

 Announced in April 2018, the IQ² (say: IQ Square) power meter was supposed to sit between your cranks and pedals so there'd be no need to replace anything.
-It rapidly smashed its Indiegogo crowdfunding target; at the time of writing orders total well over £1.6 million.
+It rapidly smashed its Indiegogo crowdfunding target; at the time of writing orders total over £1.7 million.

 The IQ² folks claimed some very clever manufacturing techniques help keep the price down and of course you wouldn't be buying a crank or pair of pedals to get a power meter.
 Potential problems included the 32mm increase in the space between your pedals and the patchy history of crowdfunded power meter projects, many of which have started with claims of wonderful products and then collapsed in ignominy and unhappy customers.

 It was due to ship in November 2018, later put back to February 2019, and then on May 3 2019 the company announced that they were going to make complete pedals instead because they'd been unable to stop constant changes in the behaviour of the thread from influencing the readings.
 Downside: further delays.
 Upside: an SPD-style double-sided mountain bike pedal is promised along with a Keo-compatible road pedal.